devops-status-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use after devops_status_check or devops_get_incidents surfaces a problem', providing clear context for when to invoke.
-Could mention when not to use, but the directive is strong.
+The description explicitly says 'Use after devops_status_check or devops_get_incidents surfaces a problem to determine what to investigate next', providing clear context.
+It does not explicitly state when not to use, but the guidance is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.